 One of the most common pain complaints doctors here from adult patients?
 Knee pain!
 Why?
 As one of the largest joints in your body, the knee plays an important role in supporting your every movement as well as absorbing the shock to your body from walking and running.
 Everything from running too much to being overweight can affect how your knees feel and support you.
 If you’re looking to prevent knee pain, don’t miss these must-read tips:

-Managing a healthy weight with lots of exercise and a balanced diet doesn’t just do your heart, bones, brain, and muscles good – it’s critical to your joints as well!
+Managing a healthy weight with lots of exercises and a balanced diet doesn’t just do your heart, bones, brain, and muscles good – it’s critical to your joints as well!
 Being overweight or obese negatively impacts joint health by placing added stress and pressure on the connective tissues (ligaments, tendons) that hold joints together.

 The more weight you carry around as well, especially around the midsection, can alter your center of gravity and throw your own pronation off (the way you walk).
-Incorrect walking form overtime can lead to a pulling and straining of foot and leg muscles which connect to the knees and hip, resulting in chronic knee pain and a downturn in activity levels.
+Incorrect walking form over time can lead to a pulling and straining of foot and leg muscles which connect to the knees and hip, resulting in chronic knee pain and a downturn in activity levels.

 Noticing a popping or clicking sound when you bend and flex your knee?
 Nursing a nagging knee ache when you go running?
 Monitoring your own pain and symptoms, visible or not visible, equips you with the body awareness you need in order to know when it’s time to go see the doctor.

 Waiting until your knee pain worsens or you incur an injury simply isn’t a good idea, as leg injuries (more than any other injury) can greatly affect your activity levels and your mobility.
 Ending up on crutches even temporarily can strike a blow to your workout routine and make it much harder to get to and from work, much less anywhere else like school or the store.
-Some knee pain can derive from non-injury causes as well like arthritis or bursitis, making a medical evaluation even more pertinent.
+Some knee pain can derive from non-injury causes as well as arthritis or bursitis, making a medical evaluation even more pertinent.

 Bracing / Wrapping

-Supporting healthy, fluid knee movement may be aided by orthotic aids like knee braces, compression sleeves, wraps, or kinesio tape.
+Supporting healthy, fluid knee movement may be aided by orthotic aids like knee braces, compression sleeves, wraps, or Kinesio tape.
 Especially for people who have experienced a knee injury before, reinforcing strong knee movement by helping stabilize and compress the joint with a brace or wrap can keep you active and enjoying the sports and hobbies you love.

 Unsuspecting orthotics like an IT band strap can help relieve knee pain associated with upper leg and hip issues too.
 For example, with IT band syndrome, the long connective tendon that runs along the outside of the thigh can begin to run against the thigh bone with overuse, resulting in knee pain.
 A strap that goes around the thigh can help prevent those symptoms.